bangpound/bangpoundpanels/README.md

   see [Panels Tabs](http://drupalcode.org/project/panels_tabs.git/tree/refs/heads/7.x-1.x)
   for a better way).
 * Contextual links to edit an entity's fields and its view mode display settings.
+* No markup is default on all new panel displays and panes.